Heather-Haymond/New-To-do/README.md

 🔅Click the Delete button next to a task.
 The task will be removed from the list and deleted from the database.
 The page will automatically update with the latest list of tasks after each action.

+Support
+If you have suggestions or issues, please email me at edtechenthusiast101@gmail.com

 Additional README details can be found [here](https://github.com/PrimeAcademy/readme-template/blob/master/README.md).